Szymon-Michalak/iOS-Resources/blog/WhatIsTheDifferenceBetweenLayoutMarginsAndDirectionalLayoutMargins.md

 :::

-`layoutMargins` is a property of a `UIView` that allows the developer to specify the top,left, bottom, and right insets for a view’s margin.
+`layoutMargins` is a property of a `UIView` that allows the developer to specify the top, left, bottom, and right insets for a view’s margin.
 The system defaults a `UIView` to an inset of 16 pixels on all edges.

 ```swift